merkede/podcast-website/content/projects/NEAS/index.md

     url:
 ---

+### Inspiration

+**This project served as inspiration for my studies in Oxford University's 'Algorithmic Trading Programme'**

 ### TL;DR

 Through collaboration between Centrica's Data Science team and NEAS Energy's ATS in Denmark, the development of an R fuel-level forecasting package was achieved, resulting in a significant profit increase of £10k for NEAS Energy's ATS team.
-This innovative solution not only increased profits for NEAS Energy's ATS team but has also paved the way for future collaborations and advancements in the field of energy trading.
+This innovative solution not only increased profits for NEAS Energy's ATS team but has also paved the way for future collaborations and advancements in energy trading.

 **Business perspective**

 NEAS Energy's Algorithmic Trading Solutions (ATS) team sought to acquire and manage energy generating assets that were often overlooked by larger energy companies due to their problems.
 By acquiring seemingly undesirable assets at scale with small profit margins, NEAS Energy could generate significant profits at scale.

 To achieve this strategy, they acquired a biogas asset with a faulty sensor and turned to Centrica's Data Science team to create a more accurate prediction model for the biogas fuel level.
 The resulting R package contained a model that detected anomalies and predicted future fuel levels, allowing NEAS Energy to sell the generated power at optimal spot prices using the Lebrade trading algorithm.

 **Customers perspective**